Choosing an Evaluation Platform: 10 Questions to Ask Before You Buy

 Ensure the platform is future-ready by considering scalability, update frequency, and growth capacity.
 Assessment questions include whether the platform can handle 10x your current evaluation volume and if performance degrades at scale.

 Cloud-based platforms typically offer better scalability, but verify specifics.
-Ask about infrastructure, spike load handling, and hard limits on traces, evaluation runs, or data retention.
+Ask about any limits on traces, evaluation runs, or retention, since different vendors handle storage and retention policies differently.

 Flexibility in evaluation approaches matters as AI systems become sophisticated.
 Platforms should support evolution from simple accuracy checks to complex multi-step agent evaluations.
-Transparent, usage-based pricing aligns vendor incentives with your success.
+Pricing models vary a lot; some usage-based, some seat-based, so clarity matters more than the specific model.

 Step Five: Security, Compliance, and Data Privacy

-Compliance with GDPR, SOC2, and HIPAA is non-negotiable for many organizations.
+For regulated teams, check for things like GDPR posture, SOC2 reports, or relevant certifications depending on your domain..
 Start with fundamental security questions: How does the platform handle your data?
 Is data encrypted in transit and at rest?
 Can you control data residency?

 Verify that platforms hold relevant certifications with documentation.
 Understand data collection practices, retention policies, and whether data is used beyond service provision.